jank-lang/jank-lang.org/resources/src/blog/2023-12-17-module-loading.md

 the hottest of hot code paths, so I can't exactly add two more virtual functions to jank's `callable` interface to get this data.
 In truth, even keeping one function but putting all of this data in a struct proved too much of an impact on the performance.
-Thus, we encode the data more compactly.
+Thus, we need to encode the data more compactly.

 jank now packs all of this into a single byte.
-Questions 1 and 2 each get a high bit and question 3 gets the 6 remaining bits (it only uses 4) to store the fixed arg count.
-So, this byte for our `ambiguous` function above would look like this:
+Questions 1 and 2 each get a high bit and question 3 gets the 6 remaining bits (of which it uses 4) to store the fixed arg count.
+So, this byte for our `ambiguous` function above would look like
+this:

 ```cpp
 1  1  0  0  0  0  0  1